psyca1/articlesRanker/README.md

 > Contains the file(s) pertaining to the server connection and the loading of pages.
 The packages used are Node JS and Express.

 <hr>

+<b> views </b>
+> pages
+>> Contains the files pertaining to the display of each page on the site.
+The structure and styling for each page uses Bootstrap, CSS and EJS.

+> partials
+>> Contains the files pertaining to the content loaded repeatedly in each page file.
+Instead of cluttering every single page by loading each site-wide element every time, the element is instead called from this folder whenever needed.

+> css
+>> Contains the file(s) pertaining to the styling of the page, specifically that which uses CSS.